Edward Hines, Jr. VA Hospital

 Research Centers at Hines include:

-Center for the Management of Complex Chronic Care (CINCH)
+Center of Innovation for Complex Chronic Care (CINCH)

 Cooperative Studies Program Coordinating Center (CSP)